patch testing on wrist

 • Brands that tend to work for your skin type

-This information becomes invaluable when shopping for new products.
+This information becomes invaluable when shopping.
 When you find a brand that consistently creates products your skin loves, you can feel more confident exploring their range.

 Creating a Patch Testing Routine

-Making patch testing a habit rather than an afterthought increases your chances of actually doing it.
-Here's how to build it into your routine:
+Making patch testing a habit rather than an afterthought is the whole game.
+A few ways to build it in:

 • Sunday prep: Patch test new products for the coming week